luke-jenner/Windswept-Atlas/src/site/notes/Eos/Ellesion/Mount Sinaeus.md

 ## Second Age and Onward
 - Home to many small temples & settlements of devout to the Prime Deities
 - Veiled under the 'Mantle of Fate,' a protection left by the Prime Deities so mortals would not claim earthly ownership over the mountain's power
+### Etherpool
+- Located on summit, surrounded by Prime Temples
+- Explored by [[AAA\|AAA]] in Eleasis of 2023 B.R., identifying connection to Shattered Peak in the [[Eos/The Cosmological Wheel/Astral Sea\|Astral Sea]]
+- Under protection of gynosphinx & angels of The Dawnfather
 ### The Obsidian Chapel - Dedicated to The Raven Queen
 - Near the summit, cut into a jagged ridge of the ountain where the cold wind howls like mourning wails
 - A solemn, black stone cathedral